String theory in twistor space and minimal tension holography: Vertex operators and bulk physics

 The discussion for the string theory below will differ in important ways.
-In particular, the vertex operators are left-right symmetric so, unlike the usual twistor constructions which deal with purely holomorphic variables, they are not cohomology representatives.
-Indeed, since we are far from the supergravity limit, we do not a priori expect to describe solutions to supergravity equations of motion.
-As such, the basic feature of the Penrose transform - relating cohomology representatives to solution to equations of motion - does not apply here.\\
+In particular, the vertex operators are left-right symmetric, unlike the usual twistor constructions which deal with purely holomorphic variables.
+Indeed, since we are far from the supergravity limit, we do not a priori expect solutions to the supergravity equations of motion to have particular relevance.
+As such, it is not immediately clear that the basic feature of the Penrose transform --- relating cohomology representatives on twistor space to solutions to equations of motion --- should be at play here.\\

-To generalise this construction to the $k=1$ string, we are looking for objects living in the $\C\P^1$ bundle over $H_3$, which we can then descend to the spacetime by integrating over the $\C\P^1$ fibres.
-In the language of \S\ref{sec:twistor_sigma_model}, we shall work with the inverse metric, where $H_3$ is parameterised by $g^{\alpha\dot{\alpha}}$, and we consider two correspondence spaces, where $\omega_{\alpha}$ and $\mu_{\dot{\alpha}}$ are fibred over $H_3$.
+To generalise this construction to the $k=1$ string, we are looking for objects living in the $\C\P^1$ bundle over $H_3^+$, which we can then descend to the spacetime by integrating over the $\C\P^1$ fibres.
+In the language of \S\ref{sec:twistor_sigma_model}, we shall work with the inverse metric, where $H_3^+$ is parameterised by $g^{\alpha\dot{\alpha}}$, and we consider two correspondence spaces, where $\omega_{\alpha}$ and $\mu_{\dot{\alpha}}$ are fibred over $H_3^+$.
 The incidence relations are given by